 If you're amounting credit (CR) during winter months, it's likely you should be paying a lower direct debit amount.
 If you're in debit to your supplier in summer months, you'll accrue an even larger debt as you head into winter when your usage increases.
 Your supplier may automatically increase your direct debit amount in this instance.

 Supplying regular meter readings keeps your balance as accurate as possible.

 B: This is an example QR code you would find on your bill.
 Your bill's unique code contains information about your tariff and usage.
-Apps such as uSwitch's "Switching Made Simple" app can scan this code, compare your current bill, and inform you if there are cheaper deals to switch to.
+Some apps can scan this code, compare your current bill, and inform you if there are cheaper deals to switch to.

 C: Your tariff name could quickly flag whether or not you're on your supplier's often expensive default tariff (standard variable tariff).
 SSE's standard variable tariff is called "Standard".
 You'll also need your current tariff's name for a comparison.

 D: If your plan has an exit fee, you may need to pay the stated amount if you switch to another plan before your current plan ends.
 If you switch from 49 days before your plan's end date, you won't be charged exit fees.

 E: This is the date your current plan ends.
 After this point you'll be rolled onto a tariff chosen by your supplier, which could cost you more.
 You should switch again onto a fixed plan at this point to avoid overpaying.
 Standard plans or rollover tariffs do not have an exit fee.

 F: This is your annual usage in kilowatt hours.
 This is usually estimated based on previous meter readings.
 Uswitch can use this figure to calculate how much you would pay for the next 12 months on different plans.